brandtkeller/personal-blog/content/posts/blogging/be-kind-choose-violence.md

 > ‘Be polite, be professional, but have a plan to kill everybody you meet.’
 - General Mattis

-Treat others with respect - Assume positive intent - Execute/Execute/Execute
+Treat others with respect - Remove your ego - Assume positive intent - Execute/Execute/Execute

+It's not one or the other - rather it is a pursuit of making myself better each day by engaging meaningfully with others and executing on the things I want to accomplish.

 ## Nerd Notes - New domain whodis